shahidcodes/freecodecamp-ds-and-algorithms.js/fcc_yt.md.md

 ES6 sets does not have all the methods for the set.
 So we can implement our own.
 **Set methods -**

- 1. Push, Pop, Peek
+ 1. Add, Remove, Peek
+ 2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDgwMTE0NjY4LC0yMDM5NDcyMDA4XX0=
+eyJoaXN0b3J5IjpbMTcyMDAxNTg5MCwtMjAzOTQ3MjAwOF19
 -->